 Children at Charles Darwin have a strong sense of community; they tell us they are proud of their school.
 They tell us that in addition to great lessons and brilliant teachers and teaching assistants what follows is what makes Charles Darwin Community Primary School different to other schools and so special to them:

-- We have Dexter the dog as well as rabbits, guinea pigs and chickens.
+- We have Dexter the dog and Gus the bearded dragon as well as rabbits, guinea pigs and chickens.

 - We do millions of after school clubs; I know other schools don’t do that!